 Top tip: Bring your own dinner to save a little bit of money or be prepared to pay for dinner in-house as there is absolutely nothing in the nearby vicinity so it’s not like you can just pop out for a meal.
 Some other nearby sights you can consider checking out include the Beimen salt fields and the Budai High Heel Church.

 Looking for cheaper options?
-Check out some of my favourite luxury hostels across Taiwan – It gives you more detail on the Caoji Book Inn that I stayed in Tainan that I absolutely loved.
+Check out some of my favourite luxury hostels across Taiwan – I stayed at Caoji Book Inn in Tainan and absolutely loved it.

 Soak in rare mud hot springs